 For more information about the Forest, visit us at http://www.pterocarpus.org or https://www.facebook.com/pterocarpusforest/.
 Feel free to contact us with any questions at (787) 285-6425 or write to us at [email protected]

-The Friends of the Forest, incorporated as PHA Pterocarpus Forest, Inc., is responsible for the management, restoration, and enhancement of the Pterocarpus Forest, and we rely on private donations to fund that work.
-In fact, 65% of the budget needed to keep the Park beautiful and vibrant comes from individual donors.
+The Friends of the Forest organization is responsible for the management, restoration, and enhancement of the Pterocarpus Forest, and we rely on private donations to fund that work.
+In fact, 65% of the budget needed to keep the Park beautiful, healthy and vibrant -- and accessible to the public -- comes from individual donors.
 Donations are tax-deductible.
-We are a not for profit corporation exempt from income taxes under sections 501(c)(3) and 1101.1 of the U.S. and Puerto Rico Internal Revenue Codes.
+The Friends are a not for profit corporation, incorporated as PHA Pterocarpus Forest, Inc., exempt from income taxes under sections 501(c)(3) and 1101.1 of the U.S. and Puerto Rico Internal Revenue Codes.